-- Eliminates the upfront cost of buying equipment by leasing and lets you enjoy the benefits of having manageable payments over time instead
+- Eliminates the upfront cost of purchasing equipment by spreading its cost over time

-- The money saved with our leasing program, clients are more capable to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-DXA Scanners Function, Techniques & Associated Costs
+Scanner Functions, Techniques & Associated Costs

-We Offer Bone Densitometer Leases to Fit Every Need
+Bone Densitometer Leases to Fit Every Need

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional monetary savings.